 It looks like women who regularly consume coffee and/or energy drinks reduce their chances of getting pregnant.

-However, don’t ditch the birth control just yet for a Rockstar Pink.
+However, don’t ditch the birth control just yet for a Bang Energy Drink.
 It only reduces a woman’s chance of getting pregnant by about 27 percent.

 A study conducted at The University of Nevada School of Medicine in Reno showed that caffeine interfered with the muscular contractions of the fallopian tubes.
 The fallopian tubes are responsible for moving the egg from the ovary to the uterus.
 It is in the fallopian tubes where conception takes place.
 Therefore, if the smooth muscle contractions are reduced the egg won’t be in the optimal area for conception.